Final Fantasy III Beyond Final Fantasy III

 Final Fantasy XIV

 - The Syrcus Tower raid is one long extended adaptation of FFIII's endgame, with the plot tweaked to fit within the world of Eorzea.
-All of the monsters, mini-bosses and bosses are based on III, the major characters are Doga, Unei, Amon (who takes heavy cues from Hein) and Xande who is reimagined as an Emperor who, upon being brought back from the dead, becomes nihilistic, and the final boss of the raid is The Cloud of Darkness, reimagined as a Voidsent.
+All of the monsters, mini-bosses and bosses are based on III, the major characters are Doga, Unei, Amon (who takes heavy cues from Hein) and Xande; reimagined as an Emperor who, upon being brought back from the dead, becomes nihilistic, and the final boss of the raid is The Cloud of Darkness, reimagined as a Voidsent.
 While not making physical appearances, Desch and Salina are also alluded to in the lore, with G'raha Tia (a notable character of the raid who eventually becomes a major character) being inspired by and connected to Desch.
+At the end of the Raid series, G'raha seals himself within the Tower, a nod to Desch being sealed within the Tower of Owen and sacrificing himself in the Tower's boiler room.

 - The concept of a group known as the Warriors of Darkness is used in Final Fantasy XIV's plotline.
 Their main party uses jobs available in III: Warrior, Knight, Ranger, Magus and Devout.
 The Knight is something of a multi-lingual reference: In english territories more familiar with the remake, it will match the Knight job as it is portrayed there.
 In Japan, however the job instead uses the terminology for Dark Knight (usually translated in english as Warmage), making it a nod to the job's Famicom incarnation.
-In what may or may not be a coincidence, the four of the used jobs closely match those the remake characters are associated with (Warrior, Devout = White Mage, Magus = Black Mage) with only the (Dark) Knight as the outlier (though it should be noted that the WoDs appearance predates Red Mage being added to the game).
+In what may or may not be a coincidence, Three of the used jobs closely match those the remake characters are associated with (Warrior, Devout = White Mage, Magus = Black Mage) with only the Ranger and the (Dark) Knight as outliers (though it should be noted that the WoDs appearance predates Red Mage being added to the game).

 - One of the available minions is modeled after the original Onion Knight from Final Fantasy III.
 A nod to the remake is also in the Japanese description, where it notes the name "Luneth" on the sole of the minion, although it's left ambiguous as to what the name means.